tango-controls/tango-kernel-followup/2019-05-28/Minutes.md

 Reynald said that the next Pull Request to be merged will be [cppTango#526](https://github.com/tango-controls/cppTango/pull/526) which was proposed by Michal and which should reduce the compilation time.
 He invited Thomas Braun to review this PR before we merge it.

+At ALBA, we discovered a problem regarding the initialization values of different types of attributes.
+It is PyTango Bug #271 and was fixed with PR #273 in PyTango.
+But this problem means that now C++ and python return different values whenever the write value is not initialized.
+T.Coutinho is on charge on creating an issue in the C++ queue to solve that.

 **Action - cppTango developers and volunteers**: Review [cppTango#551](https://github.com/tango-controls/cppTango/pull/551), [cppTango#555](https://github.com/tango-controls/cppTango/pull/555), [cppTango#552](https://github.com/tango-controls/cppTango/pull/552),